blmalone/blmalone.github.io/_posts/2017-08-30-twelve-expensive-words.md

 where key="mnemonic";
 ```
 <br>
 This should return a long string which is the encrypted 12-word phrase.
-If you can’t find the Local Storage folder or are having trouble retrieving the mnemonic, you can install the <a class="link" href="https://chrome.google.com/webstore/detail/storage-area-explorer/ocfjjjjhkpapocigimmppepjgfdecjkb?hl=en" target="_blank">Storage Area Explorer</a> extension in Google Chrome.
-Right click on the Jaxx wallet and select “Inspect Pop-up”.
-Navigate to the “Storage Explorer” tab and choose window.localStorage.
+If you can't find the Local Storage folder or are having trouble retrieving the mnemonic, you can install the <a class="link" href="https://chrome.google.com/webstore/detail/storage-area-explorer/ocfjjjjhkpapocigimmppepjgfdecjkb?hl=en" target="_blank">Storage Area Explorer</a> extension in Google Chrome.
+Right click on the Jaxx wallet and select "Inspect Pop-up".
+Navigate to the "Storage Explorer" tab and choose window.localStorage.
 You can copy the mnemonic from the array of data there.
-Alternatively you can simply type, <span class="code">window.localStorage.mnemonic</span> in the Chrome console.
+Alternatively you can simply type, `window.localStorage.mnemonic` in the Chrome console.
 <br><br>

 ```bash